 Obtaining permissions to fly out of the recreational norm will always be present.
 Generally speaking, if the public has access then model flying is permitted as no one owns the air above the ground, however, it may be “controlled”.
-However permission from the land owner should be sought as restrictions may be in place preventing all flights, or certain sizes and types of models to be flown legally.
+However permission from the land owner must be sought as restrictions may be in place preventing all flights, or certain sizes and types of models to be flown legally.
 Airspace, however, is totally controlled in certain areas and our new additions, the cheaper drones, frequently compromise the status quo we, the responsible pilots, have enjoyed over many years.

 If in doubt, seek advice

 Due to the size of my models providing the service, permissions will always be required both for the flight and dispersal of the ashes even though there is no negative environmental issues.
 This is usually sorted out by the organiser and verbally confirmed immediately prior to the flight.
 Dealing with local authorities can be tedious but success can be gained when speaking to the right person.
 The wrong ones suggest the request being added to the agenda for a council meeting and, if approved, a license purchasing at a suggested cost of £500.
 Speaking to the right person – costs nothing.

 Organisations like the National Trust are, at present, rigid in their ruling preventing the flight of powered model aircraft from land that they own or manage.
 They are apparently unconcerned about their appeals for funding being affected by this uncompromising attitude demonstrated by this charity.

 An effort has been made at their recent AGM for their members to decide.
 This never reached the agenda!